Skip Global navigation and goto content

 • loss of coordination and staggering or falling over

 • If you are bitten or scratched by an animal, wash the wound immediately with soap and water.
 If the animal is wild or a stray, call animal control or 911 and report the animal’s location.
 Seek medical attention as needed.
-Report all bites to the Florida Department of Health in Bay County rabies control program at 850-872-4455.
+Report all bites to the Florida Department of Health in Bay County (DOH-Bay) Rabies Control Program at 850-872-4455.

 • Keep your pets currently vaccinated for rabies by a licensed veterinarian.